 I've been online since the days of BBS, CompuServ, and Telnet on Windows 3.1.
 I remember using Gopher, and playing multiplayer Doom on DWANGO with a 14.4k modem.
 I've building websites since '97 when I used my Windows '95a 60Mhz IBM Aptiva to FTP my first web page to www.flash.net/~groff (back when it was ok to have a url with a "~" in it) and then viewing it with Internet Explorer 4.0 with all it's animated .gif and MIDI glory!

 I worked professionally for a wireless broadband Internet startup in the late '90s building company intranets and customer support portals with Perl, CGI, SSI, PHP3 on Solaris 2.x SPARC and RedHat 4.x systems running Apache1.3.0.
 I began contacting work in 2003 and have been freelancing ever since.
 I remember the bad-old-days of Front Page, and WYSIWYG editors such as NetObjets Fusion.
 I thought I was the coolest programmer on the block when I learned to php-include a single txt file on every page as a menu-bar and footer without having to rewrite the HTML over and over for each page!

 I am excited to see how far HTML/CSS and other web technologies have matured over the years, and I have kept pace.
 I've worked with Joomla, WordPress, Conrete5, and found Drupal in 2010 after accepting a large non-profit project for which I had no idea how to accomplish :).
 The project was a success with D6+CiviCRM and help from both the Drupal and CiviCRM communities.

 Drupal, to me, is the "Linux" of web-building software.
-Linux can be molded to run any device from a single-board-computer and mobile phone, to the entire back-end infrastructure the size of AWS and Google!
-I see that same capability with Drupal for building ANY type of web service imaginable.
-I proudly display my Linux Journal 1994-2000 Archive CD-ROM on a shelf next to my desk, and I think Drupal will have the same longevity in the web space that Linux has had in the OS world.
+Linux can be modified to run any device from single-board-computers and mobile phones, to the entire back-end infrastructure the size of AWS and Google!
+I see that same capability with Drupal for building any type of web service imaginable.
+I think Drupal will have the same longevity in the web space that Linux has had in the OS world.